top of page

 CONTEXT + PROBLEM

-Dealing with Covid-19 taught us that most people are unprepared for unexpected
+Dealing with Covid-19 taught us that most people are unprepared for unexpected situations like sickness, accidents, and surgeries

-A healthcare power of attorney is a legal document allowing individuals to appoint a trusted person to make medical decisions on their behalf in critical situations.
+A Healthcare Power of Attorney is a legal document allowing individuals to appoint a trusted person to make medical decisions on their behalf in critical situations.
 It serves as a crucial preventative tool, allowing you to maintain control even when you can't speak for yourself.

-UChicago Medicines current HPOA form
+UChicago Medicines existing HPOA form

 CHALLENGE